Languages and Frameworks For Programming in 2021

 Technically an application development platform/framework, ColdFusion utilizes the scripting language ColdFusion Markup Language (CFML), ColdFusion is designed to make it easier for developers to connect HTML web pages to databases.

-Python is a popular general-purpose, object-oriented programming language that is popular for shell scripting, and popular for other uses among the type of people who really get into shell scripting.
+Python is a popular general-purpose, object-oriented programming language that is excellent for shell scripting, and popular for other uses among the type of people who really get into shell scripting.

 For web use, it is usually used in the context of the Ruby on Rails application framework.